Example program 2: MM_S2_Viz_Basic

 MJOINT(MM_JPS[5], v500, fine, tool0);

-Close communication
+Close the communication

 CALL: MM_Close_Socket();